 Heat is something familiar to each of us.
 We feel the warmth of the summer sun, the chill of a clear summer night, the heat of coffee after a winter stroll, and the cooling effect of our sweat.
-Heat transfer is maintained by temperature differences.
 Manifestations of heat transfer—the movement of heat energy from one place or material to another—are apparent throughout the universe.
 Heat from beneath Earth’s surface is brought to the surface in flows of incandescent lava.
 The Sun warms Earth’s surface and is the source of much of the energy we find on it.
 Rising levels of atmospheric carbon dioxide threaten to trap more of the Sun’s energy, perhaps fundamentally altering the ecosphere.
 In space, supernovas explode, briefly radiating more heat than an entire galaxy does.

 In this chapter several concepts related to heat are discussed – what is heat, how is it related to temperature, what are heat’s effects, and how is it related to other forms of energy and to work.
 We will find that, in spite of the richness of the phenomena, there is a small set of underlying physical principles that unite the subjects and tie them to other fields.

 The learning objectives covered under Big Idea 7 of the AP Physics Curriculum Framework are supported in this chapter through descriptive, algebraic, and graphical representations.
 Complex systems with internal structure can be described by both microscopic and macroscopic quantities.
 Big Idea 7 corresponds to the use of probability to describe the behavior of such systems by reducing a large number of microscopic quantities to a small number of macroscopic quantities.
 The macroscopic quantities for an ideal gas, including temperature and pressure, are explained in this chapter (Enduring Understanding 7.A).
 The temperature represents average kinetic energy of gas molecules (Essential Knowledge 7.A.2).
-The pressure of a system determines the force that the system exerts on the walls of its container and is a measure of the average change in the momentum or impulse of the molecules colliding with the walls of the container (Essential Knowledge 7.A.1).
+The pressure of a system determines the force that the system exerts on the walls of its container and, when the number density is constant, is a measure of the average change in the momentum or impulse of the molecules colliding with the walls of the container (Essential Knowledge 7.A.1).
 The pressure also exists inside the system itself, not just at the walls of the container.
 This chapter discusses the “ideal gas law” that relates the temperature, pressure, and volume of an ideal gas using a simple equation (Essential Knowledge 7.A.3).